ari4java/ari4java/README.md

 Parameters that could be multiple are handled as only one item.
 I would like to have both ways, so that you do not have to create a List in the very common case that you need to pass only one parameter.

-JSON deserializer is still missing.
-I am unsure of the way to deserialize a list of things in Jackson.

 HTTP interface is still missing.